Methods: Planning consistently happens in three areas, personal, ministry and organization and on three levels, strategic, tactical and operational

 Homogenous Or Cross Cultural Church?

 When our church began considering a multi-site strategy, as Executive Pastor I was the point man in the research and implementation.
 One of the initial steps was to hire a religious researcher and statistician.
 He expertly provided insights into where to locate our campuses using a sophisticated demographic mapping tool.
 His contention was that “like reaches like.”
-His research showed...
+His research...
 Continue Reading

 The Church Requires Now, Near, and Far Focused Leaders